National Assembly of the Republic of Vietnam: History

+Vietnam was divided in 1954.
 The National Assembly of the Republic of Vietnam had two distinct periods under the two Republics 1955–1963 and 1967–1975.
 Between the two Republics was a period of military administration under the command of generals, mainly the Revolutionary Military Council, the Armed Forces Council, and the National Leadership Committee.
 During that period Congress was inactive.

 First Republic (1955–1963)

-The National Assembly of the First Republic of Vietnam according to the 1956 Constitution has 123 delegates, operating in a single chamber.
+After a Constitutional Assembly election in March 1956, the National Assembly of the Republic of Vietnam and the Republic of Vietnam Constitution were created on October 26.
+It according to the 1956 Constitution had 123 delegates, operating in a single chamber.
+It replaced the National Advisory Council of the State of Vietnam (1949–55), the predecessor state of the Republic of Vietnam.
+Before that, the State of Vietnam did not have time to implement its plans for parliamentary elections and promulgation of a constitution, but it held municipal elections in January 1953.
+The 1956 Constitution would be disabled after a successful military coup in 1963 and replaced by the 1967 one, forming the Second Republic.

 Military Rule (1963–1967)

 From 1963 until 1967, the Republic of Vietnam did not have a parliament.
 The generals who came to power had established some mechanism to recruit civilian contributions, but there was no general election at the national level.

 Second Republic (1967–1975)

 The first National Assembly after the end of the First Republic was the Constituent Assembly, which convened to draft a new constitution for the civil polity, absorbing administrative power from the generals.
 A total of 532 candidates ran for 117 seats in the September 11, 1966 election.
 A total of 4,274,872 turned out to vote, representing 80.8% of the registered electorate.
 About six months later, the basic law was finalized to issue a proclamation on March 18, 1967, the 1967 Constitution.
 On April 1, 1967, a new Constitution was promulgated.